 There were four sequels:- Sharknado 2: The Second One (2014), Sharknado 3: Oh Hell No!
 (2015), Sharknado: The 4th Awakens (2016), Sharknado 5: Global Swarming (2017) and The Last Sharknado: It’s About Time (2018), all reuniting Ian Ziering, Tara Reid and director Anthony C. Ferrante.
 Ian Ziering also makes a cameo in Lavalantula (2015) spoofing his role here.

 Anthony C. Ferrante is a former writer for Fangoria magazine and a makeup effects supervisor who has worked on numerous B horror films such as The Dentist (1996), Faust: Love of the Damned (2000) and Arachnid (2001), among others.
 He made his directorial debut with the haunted house film Boo (2005), a genuine bad movie, and went onto Headless Horseman (2007) and The Asylum’s Hansel and Gretel (2013) and Forgotten Evil (2017).
 Screenwriter Thunder Levin went on to write the first three sequels.
 He has also written several other Asylum films, including 200 M.P.H.
-(2011) and Atlantic Rim (2013), as well as written-directed the non-Asylum Mutant Vampire Zombies from the ‘Hood (2008) and The Asylum’s American Battleship (2012), AE: Apocalypse Earth (2013) and Geo-Disaster (2017).
+(2011), Atlantic Rim (2013) and Megalodon (2018), as well as written-directed the non-Asylum Mutant Vampire Zombies from the ‘Hood (2008) and The Asylum’s American Battleship (2012), AE: Apocalypse Earth (2013) and Geo-Disaster (2017).